fhcflx/alt-pub/content/posts/2017-12-27-Complete-guide-to-contributing.md

-Title: Complete guide to contributing with Academic Publications
+Title: Complete guide to contributing to Academic Publications
 Date: 2017-12-27 16:03:45 -0300
 Category: Guide to the site
 Lang: en